-- Hungarians arrived at the land which became Hungary at the end of the 9th century.
-They were like your typical nomad people, lots of horses and bowmanship etc.
+- Hungarians arrived at the land which would become Hungary at the end of the 9th century.
+They were your typical nomads, expert in horsemanship and archery.

 - About 1000, King St. Stephen (Szent István király) founded a proper kingdom to be taken seriously, and because he realised that nomadic warfare was quite ineffective against western styled knights.
 This kingdom lasted mostly independently until the 16th century without many serious incidents except for the part when the Mongol attacks of 1241-1242 wiped out the country.

-- One of Hungary's national symbols is a crown with a wonky cross on top.
+- One Hungarian national symbol is a crown with a wonky cross on top.
 This is thought to be St. Stephen's crown.
-How the cross got bent is a matter of heated academic debate and various folk tales (such as King Mathias hitting it with a shovel when he was startled by the angels trying to crown him), but it is likely to have been during one of the period when it was hidden from one of Hungary's conquerors.
+How the cross got bent is a matter of heated academic debate.
+A folk tale explains that King Mathias hitting it with a shovel when he was startled by the angels trying to crown him).
+The real expiation is likely to have been during one of the period when it was hidden from one of Hungary's conquerors.

 - In the 17th century the Ottomans were defeated by the Habsburgs, who reunited the three parts under their rule (to say that the relationship between the Hungarians and the Austrians has had its ups and downs is one way of putting it).